-Note that the rate gap figure under total in column one is positive.
+Note that the rate gap figure under the total in column one is positive.
 A positive rate gap is called just that.
-Positive gap indicates that there are more assets than liabilities in a given bucket.
-By that definition the total cumulative gap in the first column is positive, the next two buckets show negative gap and the final bucket is again positive.
+A positive gap indicates that there are more assets than liabilities in a given bucket.
+By that definition the total cumulative gap in the first column is positive, the next two buckets show a negative gap and the final bucket is again positive.

-Hold on to the concept of positive and negative gap.
+Hold on to the concept of positive and negative gaps.
 We are going to come back to it again later in this post.

-Asset sensitivity refers to a balance sheet structure where assets re-price or reset faster than liabilities.
-This means that interest rates on liabilities are locked down for longer period of times when compared to assets.
+Asset sensitivity refers to a balance sheet structure where there is an asset liability mismatch and the assets re-price or reset faster than liabilities.
+This means that interest rates on liabilities are locked down for longer periods of time when compared to assets.